kavhad/dotnet-react-vertical-slice/README.md

 # .NET/React.JS with Vertical Slice Architecture
-An opinionated boiler plate code for Fullstack developer with .NET and React.

-The project implements a Vertical Slice Architecture that runs through backend and frontend (meaning no separate ClientApp folder for frontend parts).
+Boilerplate code for fullstack development with .NET and React that implements Vertical Slice Architecture.
+Each slice runs through both backend and frontend so that frontend and backend code for features live side by side.

-Further we reduce the need to write client API glue code by using SwaggerGen and the excellent npm package openapi-typescript-codegen (https://github.com/ferdikoomen/openapi-typescript-codegen).
+Further we reduce the need to write client API glue code by using SwaggerGen and the npm package openapi-typescript-codegen (https://github.com/ferdikoomen/openapi-typescript-codegen).

 ### Build status